-KPMG LLP, the Company's external auditor, has reported on the consolidated financial statements of the Company for the year ended December 31, 2016.
-KPMG LLP is independent of CCL in accordance with the applicable Rules of Professional Conduct of the Chartered Professional Accountants of Ontario.
+KPMG LLP, the Company's external auditor, has reported on the consolidated financial statements of the Company for the year ended December 31, 2017.
+KPMG LLP is independent of the Company in accordance with the applicable Rules of Professional Conduct of the Chartered Professional Accountants of Ontario.